jacobRidenour/ProgWiki/C/README_C.md

 # C

-The C programming language features ahead of time (AOT) compilation, and supports imperative and procedural programming.
-It is statically typed, with weak type safety and no memory safety.
+The C programming language features ahead of time (AOT) compilation, and supports procedural (imperative) programming.
+Its type system is static, manifest, and nominal.

 Function parameters are passed by value (copied), except for arrays, which are passed as pointers.